Sign up for CNN’s Wonder Theory science newsletter. Explore the universe with news on fascinating discoveries, scientific advancements and more.

 The first NASA mission to the moon since 1972 is ready for its most crucial test to date.

-The results will determine when the uncrewed Artemis I will launch on a mission that goes beyond the moon and returns to Earth.
+The results of the test will determine when the uncrewed Artemis I will launch on a mission that goes beyond the moon and returns to Earth.
 This mission will kick off NASA’s Artemis program, which is expected to return humans to the moon and land the first woman and the first person of color on the lunar surface by 2025.

 The wet dress rehearsal simulates every stage of launch without the rocket actually leaving the launchpad.
 This includes loading supercold propellant into the rocket’s tanks, going through a full countdown simulating launch, resetting the countdown clock and draining the rocket tanks.
-The test began with a call to stations at 5 p.m.
-ET Friday and will end Sunday evening with the final countdowns.
+The test will begin with a call to stations on Friday at 5 p.m.
+ET and end Sunday evening with the final countdowns.

-The call to stations, which is a check-in with every team associated with a launch, “is a big milestone because it is the time in which we are calling our teams, notifying them that the wet dress rehearsal test is officially underway,” Charlie Blackwell-Thompson, Artemis launch director for NASA’s Exploration Ground Systems program, said during a news conference Tuesday.
+The call to stations, which is a check-in with every team associated with a launch, “is a big milestone because it is the time in which we are calling our teams notifying them that the wet dress rehearsal test is officially underway,” said Charlie Blackwell-Thompson, Artemis launch director for NASA’s Exploration Ground Systems program, during a news conference Tuesday.

 Trial run includes countdown

 Once the rocket has been loaded with more than 700,000 gallons (3.2 million liters) of propellant, the teams on Sunday will go through all of the steps toward launch.